 7) Frederick Wills (1780-1825) m.
 1) Teresa Hamilton, m.
 2) Ann Catherine Green

-In the War of 1812 militia, then went to Grand Coteau, La. as part of a small migration of Southern Md.
+After serving in the War of 1812 militia, he went to Grand Coteau, La. as part of a small migration of Southern Md.
 Catholics.
 The numerous descendants of his son Justin Wills still live there today.

 8) Charles Wills (1782-1852) m.
 Jane Green